finematte/fastapi-microservice/README.md

 # fastapi-microservice
-Microservice for engineering project written in FastAPI
+Microservice for engineering project written in Python using FastAPI